We may receive compensation when you click on links to products from our partners.

 Get a Fitbit

 Or another device that allows you to track your movements.
 You may not be able to fit in 10,000 steps in one day but if you haven’t moved for a while your device will probably remind you it’s time to take a screen break and move around a bit.
 Good for your physical health or course, but also a necessity when it comes to your mental health and your concentration too.
+If you feel that you would benefit from additional support for your mental health, click here.

 Admit You Need to Take a Day

 Everyone gets ill, everyone needs to take a day off once in a while.
-Pushing through making yourself feel worse and churning out lower quality work does not do anyone any favours.
+Pushing through making yourself feel worse and churning out lower-quality work does not do anyone any favours.

 Take up the offer of workplace flu vaccinations if they’re given but if you do succumb to the flu or even a heavy cold your co-workers will thank you for staying away and not passing on your germs.